Top Tips for Protecting Your Home This Christmas

 Electrical faults and power surges can happen when you least expect them.
 Before heading off:

-Switch off and unplug small appliances
+Switch off and unplug small appliances.

-Turn off electric blankets, heaters, and festive lights
+Turn off electric blankets, heaters, and festive lights.

-Check that your smoke alarms are working
+Check that your smoke alarms are working.

 This helps reduce fire risk and lowers energy costs.